fi-muni/PA165/tasks/seminar07.md

 **Task 03** Add a logging statement to CharacterEncodingFilter to log the called URL on the "trace" level.
 Modify the logback.xml file to see the log events.
 Re-run the application and check the log.

 **Task 04** Click on the "to Prague" link in the navigation menu.
 Go back and click on the direct link to praha.jsp on the home page.
 Explain the difference of the output.
+(If not sure, check the class javadoc in the [solution](https://github.com/fi-muni/PA165/blob/seminar07/webapp-plain/src/main/java/cz/muni/fi/pa165/web/PrahaServlet.java)).
 Move the file praha.jsp to the WEB-INF/hidden-jsps/ folder so that it cannot be called directly, and modify PrahaServlet class to forward to the new location of the JSP.

 **Task 05**  Make all changes needed for the third item in the navigation menu to work.
 It means - create a servlet, a JSP page, and localized texts in the Texts*.properties files